Explore all the opportunities awaiting you at Wake Tech during the college's Fall Open House, from 9 a.m. to 12 p.m. Saturday on Southern Wake Campus.

 All admissions requirements, including the minimum criteria and the competitive admissions process, are outlined in the admissions packet.

-Anyone interested in the Dental Hygiene program must first attend a mandatory information session.
+Anyone interested in the Dental Hygiene program must first complete a mandatory information session.
 Advisors will not meet with students until after the information session has been completed.
-Because the Dental Hygiene program is very competitive, we strongly recommend meeting with a Health Sciences admissions/academic advisor to discuss an academic plan.
+Because the Dental Hygiene program is very competitive, with 80 to 160 applications received each year, applicants are strongly recommended to meet with a Health Sciences admissions/academic advisor to discuss an academic plan.

 Health Sciences Advising